quasiblob/ComfyUI-EsesImageLensEffects/readme.md

 * **Lens Distortion & Chromatic Aberration**:
     * A **`k1_master_distortion`** control sets the primary barrel (bulge) or pincushion (squeeze) distortion for the entire image.
-    * Channel-specific **`aberration`** sliders for Red, Green, and Blue act as offsets to the master distortion, creating controllable color fringing.
+    * Channel-specific **`aberration`** spinners for Red, Green, and Blue act as offsets to the master distortion, creating controllable color fringing.
     * A global **`radial_exponent`** parameter fine-tunes the distortion's profile, controlling how quickly the effect ramps up from the image center outwards.

 * **Post-Process Scaling**:
     * A **`post_process_scale`** slider allows for quick, centered zooming of the image.
     * This is suitable for cleanly cropping out the black areas or stretched pixels revealed at the edges by the lens distortion effect.

-* **Stylistic Vignette**:
+* **Flexible Vignette**:
-    * A powerful, mathematically stable vignette effect applied as the final step.
+    * A flexible vignette effect applied as the final step.
     * **`vignette_amount`**: Controls the intensity for both darkening (positive values) and lightening (negative values).
     * **`vignette_size`**: Adjusts the radius of the vignette, allowing it to cover more of the image or shrink into the corners.
     * **`vignette_falloff`**: Controls the hardness of the vignette's gradient curve.